aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-ole/_index.md

 After you embed an OLE object, a preview consisting of an icon image and title gets added automatically.
 The preview is what users see before they access or open the OLE object.

-If you want to use a specific image and text as elements in the preview, you can set the icon image and title using Aspose.Slides.
+If you want to use a specific image and text as elements in the preview, you can set the icon image and title using Aspose.Slides for .NET.

 This C# code shows you how to set the icon image and title for an embedded object: